juxor/afaq/markdown/secG4.md

 workers and not include them as members of the association (i.e. they exercise their ownership rights to exclude others).
 As Proudhon argued:

-> _"I have shown the contractor, at the birth of industry, negotiating on equal terms with his comrades, who have since become his workmen.
-It is plain, in fact, that this original equality was bound to disappear through the advantageous position of the master and the dependent position of the wage- workers.
+> _"I have shown the entrepreneur, at the birth of industry, negotiating on equal terms with his comrades, who have since become his workers.
+It is plain, in fact, that this original equality was bound to disappear through the advantageous position of the master and the dependence of the wage-workers.
 In vain does the law assure the right of each to enterprise . . .
-When an establishment has had leisure to develop itself, enlarge its foundations, ballast itself with capital, and assure itself a body of patrons, what can a workman do against a power so superior?"_ [**System of Economical Contradictions**, p.
-202]
+When an establishment has had leisure to develop itself, enlarge its foundations, ballast itself with capital, and assure itself a body of patrons, what can a workman do against a power so superior?"_ [**Property is Theft!**, p.
+192]

 Voltairine de Cleyre also came to this conclusion.
 Discussing the limitations of the Single Tax land reform, she noted that _"the stubborn fact always came